AIS-SNU/Optimus-CC/README.md

 For accuracy check of zero-shot (TABLE 3 and TABLE 4), the process is quite complex, so please refer to `Zero-Shot Task Running` section.
 Note that training script for TABLE 4 is available in TABLE 2 training script folder.
 Other experiments (not main evaluation) for figures can be run by changing options in speedup check scripts.

+**UPDATE**: GPT-335M version scripts are added to `ASPLOS23/fig10/` directory to test functionality in a small clutster.

 Dataset making is explained in `Dataset Preprocessing`.
 Make the pretraining dataset based on the guideline and use the binarized dataset.

 For detailed arguments and settings, please refer to below explanations.